27escape/App-Basis-ConvertText2/README.md

 The optional arguments are

 * color
-    + over ridge default color goldenrod
+    + over ride the default color 'goldenrod'
+    + can use #foregrounf.bgbackground format, ie #blue.yellow, or #ffffff.blue
 * size
     + the width of the button
+* reverse
+    - swap the colors around

 <table class='box' width='99%'>
 <tr><th width='100%'>Example</th></tr>